Married Overseas Divorce in Australia: 5 Helpful Answers To Frequently Asked Questions

 - You or your spouse ordinarily live in Australia and have lived in Australia for at least one year immediately before applying for divorce

-As long as one of the above conditions is satisfied, then the Family Court of Australia or the Federal Magistrates Court will be able to hear your Divorce Application.
+If one of the above conditions is satisfied, then the Family Court of Australia or the Federal Magistrates Court can hear your Divorce Application.
 So, for example, let’s say the following applies:

 - you are a citizen of the United Kingdom and were married five years ago to an Australian Citizen in the USA